 The Twintip Kiteboard

-For all they know all boards are the same… Actually, even better yet.. they have it because they liked the colour of the kiteboarding board.
+For all they know all kiteboards are the same… Actually, even better yet.. they have it because they liked the colour of the board.

 When they offer us a look at the board we already hope it’s not the shiny one, prominently draped on one of our couches.
 We look at their happy faces while the wave their shiny board in our faces while showing off their little tiny ‘blades’, nicely placed ‘groves’, and when they turn around the board to show us their nice green ‘slippers’ giving us a glimpse at the banana shape of the board, we know enough.
 Time for another blog!

 Kiteboarding can be done with many different types of boards.
-To name them all… Twintips, directionals/kitesurf-boards, raceboards and foilboards.
+To name them all… Twintip boards, directionals/kitesurf-boards, raceboards and foilboards.

-This article is dedicated to the most used kiteboard, the twintip kiteboard.
+This article is dedicated to the most used board used for kiteboarding, the twintip kiteboard.

 The twintip kiteboard is characterised by a total of 4 fins placed underneath the board, forming a rectangular.